All Episodes

 It took him forever to get it through, and he had to compromise it to death.

-But he couldn't sell watermelons to sell watermelons.
+But he couldn't sell watermelons today.

 To who?

-A state trooper.
+A state trooper?

 He couldn't sell watermelons on the highway.

-If it's yeah, the rest of it is if a state trooper is flagging down the traffic on a highway, Obama couldn't sell watermelons.
+Yeah, the rest of it is if a state trooper is flagging down the traffic on a highway, Obama couldn't sell watermelons.

-And Chris Manthe goes, oh, he meant that.
+And Chris Matthews, that.

-I'll tell you from Massa describing Rahm Emanuel walking in a house shower with no curtain stark naked, poking him in the chest, yelling at him about health care.
+I'll tell you, from Masa describing Rahm Emanuel walking in a house shower with no curtain stark naked, poking him in the chest, yelling at him about health care, to Dan Rather saying Obama couldn't sell watermelons on a highway with a state trooper flagging down traffic.

 I'm telling you, folks, they are falling apart.